 Land Use

 Land-use and land-cover data, identified as Geographic Information and Retrieval Analysis System (GIRAS), were produced by the USGS with Landsat satellite imagery for New Jersey from the late 1960s to early 1970s.
 These images were manually interpreted into land-use polygons and paneled into 1:250,000 scale quadrangles.
-Production of this data is documented in U.S. Geological Survey Circular 895-E (Fegeas and others, 1983).
-This dataset was used to determine 1973 land use for the study area (fig. 5).
-The New Jersey Department of Environmental Protection (NJDEP) generated and released land-use data sets for the entirety of New Jersey for 1986, 1995, 2002 and 2007.
-The NJDEP data sets were produced at different scales, reflecting improvements in digital imaging and processing over time.
+Production of this data is documented in Fegeas and others (1983).
+This dataset was used to determine land use for the study area in 1973 (fig. 5).
+The NJDEP generated and released land-use datasets for the entirety of New Jersey for 1986, 1995, 2002, and 2007.
+The NJDEP datasets were produced at different scales, reflecting improvements in digital imaging and processing over time.
 The 1986 land use maps were produced at a scale of 1:24,000, whereas the 1995, 2002, and 2007 land-use maps were produced at a scale of 1:12,000.
-Different data resolutions and reclassification of some land parcels over time account for some differences among land-use data sets developed for different years.
-However, general changes in land use in the study area are evident by the comparison of the land-use data.
-Land use in the study area during 1973 and 2007 is shown in figure 5.
+Different data resolutions and reclassification of some land parcels over time account for some differences among land-use datasets developed for different years.
+However, general changes in land use in the study area were evident by the comparison of the land-use data from 1973 with those of 2007 (fig. 5).

 Maps showing land use in the Ocean County study area, New Jersey, in A, 1973 and B, 2007.

 A large part of the study area is designated as the Pinelands by NJDEP (fig. 2).
-Pinelands is largely undeveloped land that comprises 251,708 acres of the study area.
-A comparison of land-use summaries indicates that conversion of forest, agriculture, and barren land to new urban land has proceeded steadily from 1973 to 2007 outside the Pinelands.
+Also known as the Pine Barrens, the Pinelands is largely undeveloped land that comprises 251,708 acres of the study area.
+A comparison of land-use summaries (table 1) indicates that conversion of forest, agriculture, and barren land to new urban land proceeded steadily from 1973 to 2007 outside the Pinelands.
 The largest decreases in acreage occurred to forested land, followed by agricultural land and barren land.
 A comparison of 1986 data with 2007 data indicates that nearly all of the combined loss of forest, agricultural, and barren land resulted from conversion to urban land.
 In 1973, urban land accounted for about 14.9 percent of all land use (excluding water).
-By 2007, urban land had increased to about 24.1 percent of all land use (excluding water), an increase of 47,329 acres (table 1).
+By 2007, urban land had increased to about 24.1 percent of all land use (excluding water), an increase of 47,329 acres.

-A much lower acreage of wetlands is noted in the GIRAS data when compared to NJDEP data sets (table 1).
-This is attributed to poor resolution of wetlands on aerial photographs at a scale of 1:250,000 (table 1).
-Differences in acreage of water bodies between the 1973 GIRAS data set and more recent NJDEP data sets is due to different accounting methods, specifically the surface area of the Barnegat Bay and Little Egg Harbor was accounted for in the NJDEP data sets but not in the GIRAS.
-Therefore, net changes for water and wetlands from 1973 to 2007 are not calculated in table 1.
+A much lower acreage of wetlands was noted in the GIRAS data than in the NJDEP datasets (table 1).
+This difference was attributed to poor resolution of wetlands on aerial photographs at a scale of 1:250,000.
+Differences in acreage of water bodies between the 1973 GIRAS dataset and more recent NJDEP datasets resulted from different accounting methods; specifically, the surface area of the Barnegat Bay and Little Egg Harbor was accounted for in the NJDEP datasets, but not in the GIRAS.
+Therefore, net changes for water and wetlands from 1973 to 2007 were not calculated in table 1.

 Land use in the Ocean County study area, New Jersey.